-The Newcastle Municipality has recently finalised, approved and adopted its Communication Strategy.
+The Newcastle Municipality is in the final stages of developing its Communication Strategy.
 The development of the Communication Strategy is aimed at meeting the objectives of the newly appointed council and to provide a record of the service delivery activities of the municipality.
 Moreover, it is aimed towards assisting the municipality to communicate its achievements effectively to communities within the Newcastle Municipal jurisdiction as well as to relevant stakeholders.